serverlessworkflow/specification/specification/README.md

 ## Specification Details

-Following sections provide detailed descriptions of the Serverless Workflow model.
+The following sections provide detailed descriptions of the Serverless Workflow model.
 For each part of the model we provide:

 - Parameter description in table format.
 - Example definition in both [JSON](https://www.json.org/json-en.html) and [YAML](https://yaml.org/) formats.